 Affects: epel-6 [bug 1167508]

-This issue affects the versions of Docker as shipped with Red Hat Enterprise Linux 7.
-However, this flaw is not known to be exploitable under any supported scenario.
-A future update may address this issue.
+This issue did not affect the version of Docker as shipped with Red Hat Enterprise Linux 7.

 docker-io-1.3.2-2.fc21 has been pushed to the Fedora 21 stable repository.
 If problems still persist, please make note of it in this bug report.